meteoinfo/MeteoInfoDoc/products/meteoinfo.rst

 Introduction
 ------------------------------------
-MeteoInfo is a freely available software designed to view and analyze meteorological and spatial data interactively.
+MeteoInfo is an open source software (LGPL license) designed to view and analyze meteorological and spatial data interactively.
 Some GIS functions were developed from ground level.
 It has two editions:
 Java and C#.
 MeteoInfo may be run in Windows, Mac OS, Linux and Unix.
 MeteoInfo can also be run automatically using MeteoInfo scripting with the Jython language (Java edition) or IronPython language (C# edition).
 The main functions are packed in the MeteoInfo class library, which could be used to conveniently develop the software.

-MeteoInfoLab is a free software product developed using Java and Jython based on MeteoInfo Java library (Unidata netCDF Java library is used).
+MeteoInfoLab is an open source software (LGPL license) product developed using Java and Jython based on MeteoInfo Java library (Unidata netCDF Java library is used).
 The purpose is to provide an optional scientific computation and visualization tool similar with MatLab and/or NCL.